Economic and Projection Model Updates

-This article is follow-up to previous articles concerning cycles that have been identified and discussed over the previous two decades.
+This article is a follow-up to previous articles concerning economic and war cycles that have been identified and discussed over the previous two decades.
 Specifically, it is the continuation of work that began in 1999 and is meant to supplement previous statements and projections.
 For more information on those cycles, CLICK HERE.

 I write this because I have been asked to help make sense of the numerous articles being posted from the mainstream that touch on some of what I have been attempting to warn people about for decades.
-My hope is that with understanding, you will be equipped to make better decisions regarding your personal situation.
-The big question posed is “Should we be getting nervous?”
-The short answer is “Yes, you should!”
+I hope that with understanding, you will be equipped to make better decisions regarding your situation.
+The big question posed is, “Should we be getting nervous?”
+The short answer is, “Yes, you should!”
 Regardless, it doesn’t mean panic.
 Just pay attention and navigate accordingly.

-Keep in mind that what appears to be unfolding is not something that hasn’t happened before.
+Remember that what appears to be unfolding is not something that hasn’t happened before.
 Remember that it appears to be cyclical in nature.
-As such, we should remember that we are here and that means that what comes next is likely survivable.
-Simply understanding what is happening can go a long way towards preparedness and seeing it through to the other side.
+As such, we should remember that we are here, meaning that what comes next is likely survivable.
+Simply understanding what is happening can go a long way toward preparedness and seeing it through to the other side.

 The Coming Storm

-Let me first remind everyone that “Economic Upheaval” is really just “A change in the way the world does business”.
-However, from a logical perspective, it is important to note that big changes usually come on the cusp of something terrible like a crash because of exposed weaknesses.
-Ultimately, what we are looking at here is a “perfect storm” of economic trash – and THAT… we have.
+First, let me remind everyone that “Economic Upheaval” is “A change in the way the world does business.”
+However, from a logical perspective, it is important to note that significant changes usually come on the cusp of something terrible, like a crash, because of exposed weaknesses.
+Ultimately, we are looking at a “perfect storm” of economic trash – and THAT… we have.

 Ironically, the day after I wrote the first draft (and the previous paragraph), an article was posted on Yahoo News that I feel compelled to share because it directly validates the previous statements.
 In it, they reported that Christine Lagarde, the Managing Director of the International Monetary Fund, said that “four clouds” were undermining the global economy and warned that a “storm” might strike.

-Specifically, she pointed to risks posed by rising borrowing costs within a context of “heavy debt” racked up by governments, firms and households.
-Yes… debt is a bad.
-It makes sense and I’m going to share some of what that looks like herein.
-She went on to say that “When there are too many clouds, it takes one lightning (bolt) to start the storm.”
+Specifically, she pointed to risks posed by rising borrowing costs within a context of “heavy debt” racked up by governments, firms, and households.
+Yes… debt is bad.
+It makes sense, and I’m going to share what that looks like herein.
+She said, “When there are too many clouds, it takes one lightning (bolt) to start the storm.”
 I couldn’t agree more.
 Let’s talk about it.

 The Picture Becomes Clearer

 That’s a mighty big clue.
 This is especially true considering that during the last cycle, the Roaring Twenties led right into the Great Depression.
 Does this mean that we are heading for another Great Depression?
-Not necessarily… but it is something that we need to keep an eye on considering that there really is no clear-cut marker of what a depression is.
+Not necessarily… but it is something that we need to keep an eye on, considering that there is no clear-cut marker of what “depression” is.
 It reminds me of the old joke, “a recession is when your neighbor loses their job – and a depression is when you lose yours.”
-I also think it’s important to remember that a recession is two consecutive quarters of shrinking economic output and a depression is a “prolonged and pronounced recession”.
+I also think it’s important to remember that a recession is two consecutive quarters of shrinking economic output, and a “depression” is a “prolonged and pronounced recession.”